 Five Islands to Visit in Georgia

-The Southern most Island on my list, Cumberland is a National Seashore and a true treasure.
+The southern most Island on my list, Cumberland is a National Seashore and a true treasure.
 Famous in recent history for the wedding of JFK Junior and Carolyn Bessette, it was once the playground of the Carnegie family.
 The largely undeveloped island is home to wild horses, massive sand dunes, and stretches of beach begging to be explored.
-Cumberland Island is just ferry ride away from the hustle of the resorts in the Golden Isles, and a must for those wanting to “un-plug” on their vacation.
+Cumberland Island is just ferry ride away from the hustle of the resorts in the Golden Isles, and a must for those wanting to really un-plug on their vacation.
 The one hotel on the island, the Greyfield Inn, was built in 1900 for Lucy Carnegie's daughter and was converted to an inn in the 1960s.
-Greayfield is an all inclusive island elegant escape complete with guided tours, kayaks, bikes, gourmet meals, and more.
+Greyfield is an all inclusive island elegant escape complete with guided tours, kayaks, bikes, gourmet meals, and more.
 A weekend at the Greyfield is still on my bucket list.
 Read more...

 St. Simons Island

 St. Simons Island is where I grew up and the most developed of the five islands.
 If you want a good mix of food, nightlife, and relaxation then this is place to go.
 You can rent a bike and cruise the miles of bike paths, eat and drink til your heart and stomach are content, and chill on the beach.
 Below are a few of some can’t miss things in St. Simons but check out my ultimate first timer’s guide to St. Simons Island for all the information you need to plan a trip.

 Cannon's Point Nature Preserve